 School counselors connect students and families who are in crisis or who may have mental health needs to vital community resources.
 School counselors lend their full assistance in these referrals, and provide follow up in order to build networks of support between the home, school, and the community.

 Additional Crisis Support Resources are available at the Principals' Portal.
-For specific questions regarding crisis planning and protocols, please contact your Network Youth Development liaisons.
+For specific questions regarding crisis planning and protocols, please contact your Field Support Center Crisis/De-escalation Manager.